rjsf-team/react-jsonschema-form/README.md

 Note that it only supports local definition referencing, we do not plan on fetching foreign schemas over HTTP anytime soon.
 Basically, you can only reference a definition from the very schema object defining it.

+## JSON Schema supporting status

+This component follows [JSON Schema](http://json-schema.org/documentation.html) specs.
+Due to the limitation of form widgets, there are some exceptions as follows:

+* `additionalItems` keyword for arrays
+    This keyword works when `items` is an array. `additionalItems: true` is not supported because there's no widget to represent a item of any type.
+In this case it will be treated as no additional items allowed. `additionalItems` being a valid schema is supported.

 ## Troubleshooting

 ### Build error wrt missing "buffertools" module